-A lesson time is reserved for students each week and month of the school year, based on the studio calendar, whether the student attends each lesson.
+A lesson time is reserved for students each week and month of the school year whether the student attends each lesson.
 A student who does not attend a lesson will simply miss the benefit of that lesson.
 Unlike a doctor or a hairdresser, I cannot re-sell that time, nor can I create extra hours in the day in which to give rescheduled lessons.
 Students who miss lessons due to busy schedules, lack of preparation, or vacation times are not eligible for a rate adjustment.
 Rescheduled lessons are at the teacher’s discretion.

-Illness: For the health of all, do not bring a sick student to their lesson.
-Students must NOT come to the music studio if they have, or have had in the past 7 days, a cough, a fever, shortness of breath, difficulty breathing, flu-like symptoms, gastrointestinal upset, or experienced a loss of taste or smell.
+Illness: For the health of all, DO NOT bring a sick student to their lesson.
+Students must not come to the music studio if they have, or have had in the past 7 days, a cough, a fever, shortness of breath, difficulty breathing, flu-like symptoms, gastrointestinal upset, or experienced a loss of taste or smell.
 Students who are too ill to attend school are also too ill to attend their lesson.
-If a student cannot come to his/her lesson but feels well enough to have a lesson online, this may be arranged for the scheduled lesson time through ZOOM but must be arranged the morning of the lesson day.
+If a student feels well enough to have a lesson online, this may be arranged for the scheduled lesson time through Zoom but must be arranged the morning of the lesson day.

 In the event of teacher illness or emergency, your teacher is entitled to cancel one lesson a year, for which there will be NO reduction in tuition.
 It is rare for me to cancel lessons due to illness, and whenever possible, I will attempt to offer a rescheduled lesson as the calendar permits.